 Homeless older adults

-Low income minority older adults
+Low-income minority older adults

+These populations are considered to represent the greatest economic and/or social needs in our service area.

-AAA Services and Administration
+AAA Services, Administration and Service Providers

-All intake and care coordination staff within the Human Investment program areas at CAT have been cross trained to provide intakes for all program areas, seniors included.
-Human Investment Care coordination staff meet weekly to discuss cases which have come in and collectively make service decisions.
-In this way, the senior-specific expertise which exists can be shared more broadly with other staff new to the field.
-In addition to weekly staff meetings, senior staff participate in a county-wide inter-disciplinary team (IDT) with the local Adults and People with Disabilities (APD) staff, Columbia Community Mental Health (CCMH) staff, The Public Health Foundation of Columbia County (TPHFCC) staff, local law enforcement, and District Attorney’s office staff.

-Specific direct service positions associated with senior service delivery include 4 care coordinators who will provide assessments for Meals on Wheels, care coordination, Person centered option counseling, OPI, respite, family caregiving, risk management, and other OAA services.
-These 4 individuals will have primary responsibility for providing all senior services within Columbia County.
-Two of the care coordinators are also certified I&R Specialists (CIRS-A/D) and provide information and assistance/referrals for all aging and disability programs in Columbia County.
-A certified I&R Specialist (CIRS) is responsible for resource entry and renewal in the ADRC RTZ computer system.
+All care coordination staff within the Human Investment department at CAT- this includes staff in the housing, utility assistance, and Veteran’s program areas, as well as senior services- have been cross trained to provide intakes across all program areas.
+Human Investment care coordination staff meet weekly to discuss new and on-going cases, and to make collective service decisions.
+In addition to those weekly staff meetings, Senior Care Coordinators participate in a county-wide inter-disciplinary team (IDT) with representatives of the local Adults and People with Disabilities (APD) office, Columbia Community Mental Health (CCMH), The Public Health Foundation of Columbia County (TPHFCC), local law enforcement, and staff from the Columbia County District Attorney’s Office.
+There are currently 3 full-time Senior Care Coordinators at CAT who provide assessments for Meals on Wheels, care coordination, person-centered options counseling, OPI, respite, family caregiving, risk management, and other OAA services.
+These 3 individuals, together with a volunteer Program Aid, form the core of the AAA of Columbia County.
+Two of the Senior Care Coordinators are also certified I&R Specialists (CIRS-A/D) and provide information and assistance/referrals for all aging and disability programs in Columbia County, in addition to maintaining the ADRC RTZ computer system.

-Administrative, fiscal and program management of the Human Investment area, which includes Senior Services will be completed by CAT’s Executive Director, Chief Fiscal Officer and the Senior Programs Manager/Budget Analyst.
-Please note that costs for their time will be divided among all the programs within Human Investment.
+CAT’s Executive Director, Chief Fiscal Officer, and the Senior Programs Manager/Budget Analyst, provide administrative, fiscal, and program management services for the Human Investment department as a whole, including senior services, or the AAA.
+Costs for upper management team support are divided among all Human Investment program areas.

-Because of budgetary reductions, Columbia County’s AAA will focus only on essential services, until such a time as more resources exist.
-Please see the Service Matrix and Delivery Method in Attachment C for details.

-Because CAT is a full-service Community Action Program, many additional services exist within our walls that are helpful to seniors.
+Because CAT is a full-service Community Action Program, many additional services exist within the organization that can be helpful to seniors.
 These include:

-Housing: CAT provides affordable housing and assistance with housing issues.
-CAT’s Housing Solutions program helps seniors, persons with disabilities, veterans and their families obtain and maintain affordable housing, help with move-in or relocation costs, assistance with deposits, and assistance in filling out housing applications or applicationsfor social security.
-CAT’s weatherization department helps consumers with energy education, window treatments and other energy saving appliances, furnace repairs and other services to keep people in their homes.
-CAT’s senior department partners with the other CAT departments to ensure senior consumers receive a wide variety of programs and services to maintain independence and safety.
+Housing Services: CAT’s Housing Solutions program provides access to affordable housing, and assistance with many housing-related issues.
+Seniors, persons with disabilities, veterans, and their families, can access a range of services, including foreclosure avoidance support, help with move-in or relocation costs, assistance with deposits, and assistance filling out housing and/or social security applications.
+CAT’s weatherization department helps consumers with energy education, furnace repairs, and other services to keep people in their homes.

-Utility Assistance: CAT uses a number of different sources, (i.e., LIHEAP, Oregon Energy Assistance, United Way, Emergency Food & Shelter Program) to provide financial assistance to help low-income older adults meet the cost of heat, electricity, natural gas, and
+Utility Assistance: CAT works with a variety of organizations - including LIHEAP, Oregon Energy Assistance, United Way, and the Emergency Food & Shelter Program- to provide financial assistance to help low-income individuals and families meet the costs of heat, electricity, natural gas, and water and sewer.

-water/sewer.

-Mortgage Foreclosure: For those older adults facing home foreclosure issues, the Housing Center at CAT is available to provide information and resources to prevent foreclosures.

-Veterans: CAT employs the Columbia County’s Veterans Service Officer and provides assistance to veterans and their family members seeking benefits.
-CAT is also a recipient of the Supportive Services to Veteran’s and their Families grant to help veterans with housing and employment.
+Veterans Services: CAT employs the Columbia County Veterans Service Officer, a designated liaison working to connect veterans and their families with available resources and providing assistance with applications to access benefits.
+CAT is also a recipient of the Supportive Services to Veterans and their Families grant, which provides funding to help veterans overcome barriers to housing and employment.